Zindzi01/OCR-Data-Preprocessing/README.md

-# PDF Text Extraction & OCR Pipeline
+# Data Processing with OCR

 ## Overview
 This project provides multiple approaches for extracting text from PDF documents using both structured parsing and OCR techniques.
 It is designed for document preprocessing workflows such as Retrieval-Augmented Generation (RAG), data pipelines, and information extraction systems.